 Mark determined to become a lawyer after seeing TV footage in the mid 1960s of American police officers beating civil rights demonstrators.
 He wanted to represent people fighting for their rights against the power of the state.
 Despite this he did not study law at university.
 Instead he read medieval history at Cambridge in the early 1970s and in his third year he decided that the chance to study Anglo-Saxon, Norse and Celtic history was too great to resist.
 He spent part of that final year writing a dissertation on the Book of Durrow and the Book of Kells, two of the great illuminated Gospel books of early Ireland.
 Even today he retains a very keen interest in this subject.

 Having qualified as a lawyer he joined a small radical set of chambers then located at the top of Farrer's Building in the Temple in London.
 Many of his first cases involved defending protesters arrested after a large anti-Nazi demonstration against the National Front in South London in 1977.
 Subsequently he has represented many protesters from political groups as well as miners, print workers, environmentalists and animal rights activists.
 In 1981 the chambers moved and became 2 Garden Court and has since grown to over 100 tenants.
-In 2006 these chambers moved to Lincoln's Inn and are now known as Garden Court Chambers.
-Although Mark's work is now clerked entirely through GCN chambers, he remains a door tenant at the chambers at Garden Court in London.
+In 2006 those chambers moved to Lincoln's Inn and are now known as Garden Court Chambers.
+Although Mark's work is now clerked entirely through Garden Court North Chambers, he remains a door tenant at Garden Court in London.

 AREAS OF EXPERTISE